DoktorMike/DoktorMike.github.io/_posts/2016-5-18-Predictive-sales-modeling.md

 Truth be told, there is no skipping the initial phase of consolidating your data and chasing down the right people in your business intelligence department.
 The key to keeping the costs to a minimum is automation.
-This automation should consist of an ETL @wiki:etl process running continuously in your environment.
+This automation should consist of an ETL process running continuously in your environment.
 This makes sure that data is gathered and consolidated as often as you need withouth manual intervention.
 It could, and should, also contain the responsibility of